mokun/libgdx-demo-pax-britannica/README.md

 This commit introduces the the team play feature.

+You may program up to having 2 teams.

-If you are in the same team with someone else (player or cpu), your aircraft will not attack your teammate(s).
+Rule of Thumb : your aircraft will not attack your teammate(s) until after everyone in the opposite team has died.

+By default, player 1 and 2 will be in team one while player 3 and 4 will be in team 2.

-The best would be to play 2 against 2.
-If you want more challenge, try playing against 3 cpu teaming together against you.
+However, if you want more challenge, try playing against 3 cpu teaming together against you.

 Before starting the game, use the number (or numeric keypad) key 1 to 4 to rotate the team ID for each of the player (or cpu) as follows :

 ```
-Key "1" for Player 1
+Press key "1" to rotate team ID for Player 1
-Key "2" for Player 2
+Press Key "2" to rotate team ID for Player 2
-Key "3" for Player 3
+Press Key "3" to rotate team ID for Player 3
-Key "4" for Player 4
+Press Key "4" to rotate team ID for Player 4
 ```

 ![teamplay](https://github.com/mokun/libgdx-demo-pax-britannica/blob/master/desktop/src/main/jetResources/pax1.png)

-By default, player 1 and 2 will be in team one while player 3 and 4 will be in team 2.

-The Score board is in the form of a 4 x 5 table.
+Also, we added 2 extra columns to the Score board, making it a 4 x 5 table.

 The rows are the color of the ship (blue, red, green, and yellow) from top to bottom.